julius383/julius383.github.io/_posts/2020-09-30-tips-for-an-improved-arch-linux-experience.markdown

 ## 3. Improving `makepkg` Compile Times and Downloading `PKGBUILD`s

-There is a couple of different ways to improve the performance of `makepkg` as outlined on the corresponding [wiki][6] but the one I find easiest to set-up is adding `ccache`.
-`ccache` reduces the time spent on subsequent compiles after the first one.
+There are a couple of different ways to improve the performance of `makepkg` as outlined on the corresponding [wiki][6] page but the one I find easiest to set-up is adding `ccache`. `ccache` reduces the time spent on subsequent compiles after the first one.
 Installing is done with `sudo pacman -Syu ccache` and in order to enable it with `makepkg` you just need to add `ccache` to the `BUILDENV` array inside `/etc/makepkg.conf`.
 How much this helps depends a lot on what type of software you use but it's such a small addition that it's a shame not to use.

 `PKGBUILD`s are how packages are built on Arch.
 If you've used the [AUR][8]